deepflowio/deepflow/server/agent_config/README.md

-The timeout of l7 log info rrt calculate, when rrt exceed the value will act as timeout and will not calculate the sum and average and will not merge the request and response in session aggregate. the value must greater than session aggregate SLOT_TIME (const 10s) and less than 300 on udp.
+The timeout of l7 log info rrt calculate, when rrt exceed the value will act as timeout and will not calculate the sum and average and will not merge the request and response in session aggregate. the value must greater than the timeout period of the UDP type in configured `processors.request_log.timeouts.session_aggregate` (For example, the DNS default is 15s) and less than 300 on udp.

 #### Session Aggregate Window Duration {#processors.request_log.timeouts.session_aggregate_window_duration}